 10. Security system & signs & lights (combined)

-Posting a sign that you have a security system will reduce the likelyhood of you getting burglarized but having motion sensor lights as well as signs on the front door and a security system – this triple threat will yield significantly better results than any single means of deterrence.
+Posting a sign that you have a security system will reduce the likelihood of you getting burglarized but having motion sensor lights, as well as signs on the front door and a security system – this triple threat, will yield significantly better results than any single means of deterrence.

 11. Big dogs